Gibbs' Reflective Cycle: The Six Stages of Reflection Explained

 These scenarios underline the versatility of Gibbs' model, demonstrating its value in both educational and professional settings.

 The use of Gibbs' Reflective Cycle can have profound effects on personal and professional development.
-It aids in recognizing strengths, weaknesses, and areas for improvement, providing an avenue for constructive feedback and self-improvement.
+It aids in recognising strengths, weaknesses, and areas for improvement, providing an avenue for constructive feedback and self-improvement.

 In the context of professional development, Gibbs' model promotes continuous learning and adaptability.
 By transforming bad experiences into learning opportunities, individuals can enhance their competencies and skills, preparing them for similar future situations.